How to Visit Dyker Heights Christmas lights in NYC

 Typical Dyker Heights decorations| ©Hellotickets

-If you like Christmas decorations and lights, I highly recommend it because it's quite a sight to see an American-themed neighbourhood for Christmas.
-The locals go to great lengths to impress visitors every year and visitors have a blast taking pictures of Father Christmas, reindeer, snowmen, elves and more - you'll be hard pressed to find a dark house at dusk!
+If you like Christmas decorations and lights, I highly recommend it because it's quite a sight to see an entire neighbourhood decorated in an "American style" for Christmas.
+The residents go to great lengths to impress visitors every year, and visitors have a blast taking pictures of all kinds of Santa Clauses, reindeer, snowmen, elves and more.
+When the sun goes down, you'll be hard pressed to find a house that isn't lit up!

 How to get to Dyker Heights?